afrittoli/openstack-four-opens/design/00_section.md

 At the OpenStack summit we have "project updates" presentations, which highlight what's new in the coming release and give an overlook about what may be coming in future releases.
-Those presentations are recorded and available on youtube (which is not opensource).
+Those presentations are recorded and available on youtube (which is not open source).

 ~~~ENDSECTION~~~